Spring is Immersion Day

 The Members’ Gathering

-The Soirées are AFN members’ favorite event.
-Each member or guest brings a favorite dish and a bottle of wine to share.
+The French Fêtes (the new name for soirées) are AFN members’ favorite event.
+Each member or guest brings a favorite dish and a bottle of wine to share in an informal potluck.

 In addition to enjoying an entertaining and informative evening, historians, artists, wine experts, distinguished foreign guests, and a variety of other fascinating people may offer a short program at these events.